 This is a rush transcript.
 Copy may not be in its final form.

-We are broadcasting from the Carter Center in Atlanta, Georgia founded twenty-five years ago by President Jimmy Carter and his wife, Rosalynn.
-Today we’ll spend the hour with Louise Arbour, the UN High Commissioner for Human Rights.
-She’s chairing a two-day forum with President Carter for human rights defenders from around the world.
+AMY GOODMAN: We’re broadcasting from the Carter Center here in Atlanta, Georgia, founded 25 years ago by President Jimmy Carter and his wife Rosalynn.
+Today, we’ll spend the hour with Louise Arbour, the U.N. high commissioner for human rights.
+She is chairing a two-day conference with President Carter for human rights defenders from around the world.

 In 1999, she indicted Slobodan Milosevic for genocide and crimes against humanity when he was still the president of Yugoslavia.
 This marked the first time a sitting head of state was indicted by an international court.

 In 2004, Louise Arbour was appointed U.N. high commissioner for human rights, replacing Sergio Vieira de Mello who was killed in the bombing of the U.N. headquarters in Baghdad in August 2003.

 Louise Arbour joins me today from the Carter Center.
 We welcome you to Democracy Now!

 AMY GOODMAN: It’s very good to have you with us.
 The state of human rights in the world today, can you talk about it?

 LOUISE ARBOUR: You know, we will begin the celebration of the 60th anniversary of the Universal Declaration of Human Rights.
 We’ll start celebrating it towards the end of this year.
 2008 is the target date.
 And the Universal Declaration, by definition, is meant to express universal ideals, and I think this concept is very much under attack.